 If the SN or your ST-700 falls within one of these SN ranges then you will need to use a different tool.
 Otherwise, follow the instructions below.

 ST-700 Serial Numbers NOT covered by these instructions: ST-700-008913 through ST-700-008918; ST-700-9413 through ST-700-009946.
 All other ST-700 serial numbers are covered by these instructions.

-2) Unzip the archive and save the files to the computer that you will connect to the ST-700 to perform the tests.
+- Unzip the archive and save the files to the computer that you will connect to the ST-700 to perform the tests.
 Note: it must be a PC with Windows operating system.

-4) Open the program "touchscreen_diagnose-neutral-0.4.4.zip".
+- Open the program "touchscreen_diagnose-neutral-0.4.4.zip".

 Make note of any areas where there are gaps in the sensor readout.
 See image below.
-If your object is blocking the entire section shown but there is a gap in the sensor readout data then this indicates a defect and the panel will need replaced.
+If your object is blocking the entire section shown but there is a gap in the sensor readout data then this indicates a defect and the panel will need to be replaced.

-8) Finally, press SPACE to move on to final test which is the frame rate test.
+- Press SPACE to move on to final test which is the frame rate test.
 Here you will look for an FPS number of between 115 and 140.
 If it is below 115 please note it and report it to support.

-If your panel fails any of the tests above it will most likely require replacement.
+- If your panel fails any of the tests above it will most likely require replacement.
 It is easy to use the SNAP function on the remote control to take snapshots of the testing results.